 Thought to have its beginnings around 800 AD, Mexican Silversmithing has a rich history.
-Brought to the region through trade with South American City States located in today’s Columbia and Ecuador.
+Brought to the region through trade with the South American City States located in today’s Columbia and Ecuador.

 While softer metals such as gold and copper were more prevalent in the ancient civilizations.
 Silver ceremonial jewelry representing the moon became especially relevant throughout Mesoamerica.
 Such as the Otomi culture which counted lunar months as the period from new moon to new moon.
-Hence Moctezuma gifts to Cortés of two disc.
+Hence Moctezuma gifts to Cortés of two discs.
 One of gold representing the sun and the other silver portraying the moon.

 While the great civilizations of Mesoamerica were known to practice advanced metallurgy.
 Instead of developing metal weapons, craftsmen cast the metals into fine jewelry worn by nobility.
 Sadly little survived the conquest of Spanish invaders.

 For a period after Spain colonized Mexico, the Spanish banned Mexican Silversmithing.as an attempt to protect European Guilds.
 Even though these bans became short-lived, Spanish Missionaries forbid the production native religious artwork.
 Encouraging Christian motifs in gothic and renaissance styles such as the pendant to the right.
 Ultimately this continued until the Mexican War for Independence.